-The selfish use of money is a worship disorder of the heart, imperative intel that you must know when helping someone overcome fiscal irresponsibility.
-While it’s essential to address the external problem—financial selfishness, the root of the problem also needs your scrutiny if you want to change.
-Without renewing the heart, money problems will not go away (Ephesians 4:23).
+The selfish use of money is a worship disorder of the heart—crucial intel we must know when helping someone overcome fiscal irresponsibility.
+While it’s essential to address the external problem—financial selfishness, the root also needs scrutiny if we want to change.
+Money problems will not disappear without putting off bad habits and renewing our hearts (Ephesians 4:22-23).

-It’s also true that you should deal with the behavior.
-Jesus was clear, if your hand is offensive, you must cut it off (Matthew 5:30).
+It’s also true that we should deal with the behavior.
+Jesus was clear that we must cut it off if our hand is offensive (Matthew 5:30).
 We amputate behavioral sins while we mortify heart idolatries.
-Amputation speaks to external sins while mortification speaks to the root of the problem in the heart.
-The mind map shows you how to steward God’s money behaviorally.
+Amputation speaks to external sins, while mortification speaks to the root of the problem in the heart.
 Many believers need a practical understanding of how to amputate fiscal irresponsibility.
+The mind map I have for you shows how to steward God’s money behaviorally.

 When I work with folks on their finances, the typical person does not see how their financial stewardship is a responsibility that should have God’s glory as the main thing.
 Most of them tell me that they did not have anyone to walk with them, to envision them with this worldview.
-It’s this typical response from folks that motivated me to create this mind map.
+This typical response from folks motivated me to create this mind map.

 I recognize that there are many ways to steward the Lord’s money.
 What I am presenting to you is merely one of those ways.
 I am practicalizing common sense, not telling you that the Bible mandates you to follow this plan religiously.
 There is “a” way of doing things, and there is “the” way.
 This exercise is suggestive; it’s one way for you to think about money.

-The first big idea is that your money is not your money.
+The first big idea is that our money is not our money.
 (See #1 in the mind map.)
-If you don’t start with this presupposition, you will not end with God’s glory in mind.
-Your beginning will determine your ending.
-If you fully believe every cent you have is God’s and it’s your job to steward those pennies, you have positioned your heart in the right place, as God’s Money Manager.
+If we don’t start with this presupposition, we will not end with God’s glory in mind.
+Our beginning will determine our ending.
+If we fully believe every cent we have is God’s and it’s our job to steward those pennies, we have positioned our hearts in the right place as God’s Money Manager.

-Perhaps prayer will help you to adopt this mindset.
+Perhaps prayer will assist in adopting this mindset.
 You could place a note on your bathroom mirror or refrigerator to help you imprint this worldview into your psyche.
 As you fixate on this overarching truth, you’re ready to follow your King to financial maturity.
-The next step is for you to follow your Father, doing His work on earth.
+The next step is to follow your Father, doing His work on earth.
 (See #2 in the mind map.)

-If you don’t have a map—budget, you will not know where you’re going.
-I have been doing financial counseling for many years, and I’ve never met a person who did not have a budget who knew where all the money went.
+If you don’t have a map—budget—you will not know where you’re going.
+I have been doing financial counseling for many years, and I’ve never met a person who did not have a budget and knew where all the money went.
 The counselee says, “Oh, I have a pretty good handle on our money.
 I know where it goes.”
-It’s always a lie, though most of the time, the person does not connect what he says to deceit.
+It’s always a lie, even an unwitting one; the person does not connect what he says to deceit most of the time.

 From this month’s worth of work, they begin developing categories or line items according to groupings of expenses.
+These line items become the categories from which they spend money each week, each month.
+Depending on how detailed they become, there could be as many as fifty of them.
 They can work from these line items for the rest of their lives.
-These line items become the categories from which they spend money each week, each month.
-There could be as many as fifty of them, depending on how detailed they become.

-The trimming part is usually fun, especially after you see how the new budget has debt reduction and saving categories (Proverbs 22:7).
+The trimming part is usually fun, especially after seeing how the new budget has debt reduction and saving categories (Proverbs 22:7).
 Some couples have turned this process into a “financial game.”
 The addictiveness to spending shifts to an addiction to reduce debt and save money.

 I recommend that you continue to track your expenses with meticulous detail, at least for the first year.
 No one month is the same.
-There are birthdays, Christmas, and other costs that show up at different times during the year.
+Birthdays, Christmas, and other costs show up at different times during the year.
 If you track the entire year, you will have a clear idea of your expenses and income.
-You will also create special categories where you can put aside a certain amount each month, which will level out those one-time expenses like Christmas.
+You will also create special categories to put aside a certain amount each month, which will level out those one-time expenses like Christmas.

+One of the line items in your monthly budget is saving.
 Once you know your monthly income and expenses and have enough to cover your costs, you want to build an emergency fund.
 (See #5 in the mind map.)
-One of the line items in your monthly budget is saving.
+Ten thousand dollars is a good target.
 You can look at that amount as spilling into a fund until it reaches the desired amount.
-Ten-thousand dollars is a good target.
 If you are paying your bills and can create a $10K emergency fund, you will begin to sense financial stability.

-The purpose of this fund is as the label suggests: it’s an emergency fund.
+The purpose of this fund is, as the label suggests: it’s an emergency fund.
 There will be things that happen during the year.
-You will not have those things in the budget because they are not knowable.
+You will not have those things in the budget because they are unknown.
 But if your savings spills into the ” emergency bucket,” you will be able to cover your surprises.
 This fund absorbs those unexpected financial spikes.